emasquil/ppo/README.md

 ## Tricks
 ### Networks
 - [x] Separated value and policy networks.
-- [x] The standard deviation of the action comes from one parameter only and is independant of the observation. (for continuous action setting only)
+- [x] The standard deviation of the policy can be predicted by the policy network or fixed to a given value. `softplus` activation for making the std always positive.
 - [x] Orthogonal initialization of the weights and constant initialization for the biases.
-- [x] Activation function are `tanh`.
+- [x] Activation functions are `tanh`.

 ### Training
-- [x] Linear annealing of the learning rate.
+- [x] Linear annealing of the learning rates.
+Different learning rate for the policy and value networks.
 - [x] Learning with minibatches.
+Normalized advantages at minibatch level.

 ### Loss
 - [x] Using Generalized Advantage Estimation (GAE).
 - [x] Clipped ratio
 - [x] Minimum between ratio x GAE and clipped_ratio x GAE
-- [x] Normalized advantage for the policy loss.
-- [ ] Clipped value loss
-- [ ] Entropy bonus
 - [x] Clipped gradient norm

+### Environment wrappers
+- [x] Normalization and clipping of the observation
+- [x] Normalization and clipping of the rewards
+- [x] Action normalization: the agent can predict actions between $[-1, 1]$, and the wrapper scale them back to the environment action range.

 ## How to run it
+The training loop is implemented in the [ppo notebook](ppo.ipynb).
+It contains instances of the agents tuned for each of the environments.
+We log the training metrics (losses, actions, rewards, etc) to a Tensorboard file, you can monitor it separately or within the notebook.
+After training is completed, a video of the agent is generated.

 ### Fast and easy
 Just click on this colab link and have fun with the code:
 [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/emasquil/ppo/blob/main/ppo.ipynb)